Agent's Take: Five NFL teams that need to nail the 2017 NFL Draft

 Striking out in the draft can set a team back for several years or accelerate a slide into mediocrity.
 Hitting a home run with draft picks can lay the foundation for an extended window of opportunity as a Super Bowl contender.

 Strong drafts at the start of this decade have paid big dividends for the Seattle Seahawks .
 Beginning in 2010, Seattle selected five-time All-Pro free safety Earl Thomas (2010 first round), four-time Pro Bowl strong safety Kam Chancellor (2010 fifth round), Pro Bowl outside linebacker K.J.
-Wright (2011 fourth round), four-time All-Pro cornerback Richard Sherman (2011 fifth round), three-time All-Pro middle linebacker Bobby Wagner (2012 second round) and three-time Pro Bowl quarterback Russell Wilson in a three-year span, all of whom are still with the team.
+Wright (2011 fourth round), four-time All-Pro cornerback Richard Sherman (2011 fifth round), three-time All-Pro middle linebacker Bobby Wagner (2012 second round) and three-time Pro Bowl quarterback Russell Wilson (2012 third round) in a three-year span, all of whom are still with the team.

 The Seahawks have made five straight playoff appearances, including a lopsided 43-8 victory over the Denver Broncos in Super Bowl XLIII.
 A heartbreaking close loss the following year in Super Bowl XLIX kept Seattle from becoming the first franchise to repeat as champions since the 2003 and 2004 New England Patriots .